gowachin/shinyDiveR/README.md

 ## Actual in work part

-Consumption part of shiny (plot.conso, more text, reactive slider for pression etc) TODO : make a module for rules !
+Consumption part of shiny (more text, reactive slider for pression etc) TODO : make a module for rules and use them more in conso !

 ## To do :

 - Complete README when shiny in prod and examples.

 ### Shiny
+- beautiful css
 - change maximum depth for consecutive dives in shiny
-- modify advanced parameters for screen
+- modify advanced parameters for screen (inlinge parameters)
-- push shiny in prod
+- push shiny in rsconnect prod
 - checkbox to force inverse profile or 60+ dive !

 Feel free to fork this, and use it.
 Any recommendation is welcome :)